cynraw/MERN/README.md

 PATH is a path on the server.

 HANDLER is the function executed when the route is matched.

+## Types of Routing in Express.js

+Static Routes - Predefined endpoints that always return the same response.

+Dynamic Routes - Endpoints that accept variables as part of the URL.

+RESTful Routes - Follow REST principles for API design, supporting CRUD operations.

+Middleware-based Routing - Uses middleware functions to execute logic before handling the request.

 ## Serving static files in Express
 To serve static files such as images, CSS files, and JavaScript files, use the express.static built-in middleware function in Express.